Manshur7/ViewFlipperDemo/README.md

 We can say that ViewFlipper is pretty much ancient into the Android world as it was introduced with the first release of Android API level 1 which is also known as version code "BASE".
 However, it is still widely used and is currently compatible with the latest release of Android API level 29.

 ## Major Methods & Attributes
 ViewFlipper makes use of a wide variety of methods and attributes which are both dedicated and inherited.
-There are mainly two dedicated XML attributes: android:autoStart android:flipInterval
+There are mainly two dedicated XML attributes:<br/>
+android:autoStart	 <br/>
+android:flipInterval

 And way too many inherited XML attributes but fortunately, they can be compressed into only 4 classes, namely: